Research

 Research Directions

 We are interested in developing design principles to utilize non-aqueous electrolytes in a variety of electrochemical transformations.
 This is of interest given the vast design space - both in terms of the solvent and the proton donor compared to aqueous electrolytes.
-We are currently working on understanding the molecular interactions that govern water activity in non-aqueous electrolytes and the impact of varying water activity on proton-coupled electron transfer kinetics at electrified interfaces.
+We are currently working on understanding the molecular interactions that govern water activity in non-aqueous and water in salt electrolytes and the impact of water activity on proton-coupled electron transfer kinetics at electrified interfaces for reactions such as electrochemical CO2 conversion and olefin epoxidation.

 Electrode dissolution and restructuring under operando conditions

 Electrocatalysts are highly dynamic under operando conditions and often undergo significant restructuring that impacts stability and reactivity.
-Dissolution based pathways are a major contributor in this regard, and can be influenced by a number of factors including surface coordination, adsorbate, electrolyte identity, pH, applied potential etc. We are interested in understanding the mechanisms that drive dissolution and the associated restructuring of electrocatalysts under reaction conditions.
+Dissolution based pathways are a major contributor in this regard, and can be influenced by a number of factors including surface coordination, adsorbates, ions, pH, applied potential etc. We are interested in understanding the mechanisms that drive dissolution and the associated restructuring of electrocatalysts under reaction conditions, and their implications on activity and stability.